| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 Additional grouping is supported on a column after the second.
 Groups will show in the legend, if enabled.

 It will add column 'pct' with value percentage for each node.
-See example below.
+See example below.format='borders' expects df columns long,lat,region,subregion as in ggplot2::map_data.

 A list for dataset.source, series.data or other lists: